ImAwsumm/learning-c/simple-programs/readme.md

 Thoses simple C programs will most likely not get any further updates since I only made them to improve my C understanding

+You can use ``make all`` in order to compile both pwd and switch-fallthrough

 # pwd
 ```sh